Asif-Mammadov/game-of-life/README.md

-# Game of Life: Step 3 (2 Versions)
+# Game of Life: Step 4

 ## Introduction
-In this step, the Game of Life can also be simulated in GUI with SDL2 library.
+The Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+It is Turing complete and can simulate a universal constructor or any other Turing machine.
+[Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ## Launch
 - Create a CMake-generated project directory by running: `cmake . -B build`